-- the ability of Great Lakes Gas Transmission Limited Partnership ("Great Lakes") and Northern Border Pipeline Company ("Northern Border") to continue to make distributions and North Baja and Tuscarora to continue to generate positive operating cash flows at their current levels; - the impact of unsold capacity on Great Lakes and Northern Border being greater or less than expected; - the competitive conditions in our industry and the ability of Great Lakes, Northern Border, North Baja Pipeline, LLC ("North Baja") and Tuscarora Gas Transmission Company ("Tuscarora" and together with Great Lakes, Northern Border and North Baja, "our pipeline systems") to market pipeline capacity on favorable terms, which is affected by, among other factors: - future demand for and prices of natural gas; - level of natural gas basis differentials; - competitive conditions in the overall natural gas and electricity markets; - availability and relative cost of supplies of Canadian and United States ("U.S.") natural gas, including the shale gas resources such as the Horn River and Montney deposits in Western Canada and the Bakken formation in the Midwestern U.S., along with U.S. Rockies, Mid-Continent and Marcellus natural gas developments; - competitive developments by U.S. and Canadian natural gas transmission companies; - the availability of additional storage capacity and current storage levels; - the level of liquefied natural gas imports; - weather conditions that impact supply and demand; and - the ability of shippers to meet credit worthiness requirements; - the impact of current and future laws, rulings and governmental regulations, particularly Federal Energy Regulatory Commission (the "FERC") regulations and rate proceedings, including the FERC's actions, if any, on the Tuscarora complaint, and proposed and pending legislation by Congress and proposed and pending regulations by the U.S. Environmental Protection Agency and other regulators in the U.S. on us and our pipeline systems; - the changes in relative cost structures of natural gas producing basins, such as changes in royalty programs, that may prejudice the development of the Western Canada Sedimentary Basin; - decisions by other pipeline companies to advance projects that will affect our pipeline systems;
+- the ability of Great Lakes Gas Transmission Limited Partnership ("Great Lakes"), Northern Border Pipeline Company ("Northern Border"), Gas Transmission Northwest LLC ("GTN") and Bison Pipeline LLC ("Bison") to continue to make distributions and North Baja Pipeline, LLC ("North Baja") and Tuscarora Gas Transmission Company ("Tuscarora") to continue to generate positive operating cash flows at their current levels: - the impact of unsold capacity on Great Lakes and Northern Border being greater or less than expected; - the competitive conditions in our industry and the ability of Great Lakes, Northern Border, GTN, Bison, North Baja and Tuscarora (collectively, "our pipeline systems") to market pipeline capacity on favorable terms, which is affected by, among other factors: - future demand for and prices of natural gas; - level of natural gas basis differentials; - competitive conditions in the overall natural gas and electricity markets; - availability and relative cost of supplies of Canadian and United States ("U.S.") natural gas, including the shale gas resources such as the Horn River and Montney deposits in Western Canada and the Bakken formation in the Midwestern U.S., along with U.S. Rockies, Mid-Continent and Marcellus natural gas developments; - competitive developments by U.S. and Canadian natural gas transmission companies; - the availability of additional storage capacity and current storage levels; - the level of liquefied natural gas imports; - weather conditions that impact supply and demand; and - the ability of shippers to meet credit worthiness requirements; - the impact of current and future laws, rulings and governmental regulations, particularly Federal Energy Regulatory Commission (the "FERC") regulations and rate proceedings, including the FERC's actions, if any, on the Tuscarora complaint, and proposed and pending legislation by Congress and proposed and pending regulations by the U.S. Environmental Protection Agency and other regulators in the U.S. on us and our pipeline systems; - the changes in relative cost structures of natural gas producing basins, such as changes in royalty programs, that may prejudice the development of the Western Canada Sedimentary Basin; - decisions by other pipeline companies to advance projects that will affect our pipeline systems;

-- the regulatory, financing and construction risks related to construction of interstate natural gas pipelines and additional facilities; - our ability and that of our pipeline systems to identify and/or consummate expansion projects and other accretive growth opportunities; - the completion of our proposed acquisition of a 25 percent interest in Gas Transmission Northwest LLC ("GTN") and a 25 percent interest in Bison Pipeline LLC ("Bison"); - entry into a bridge loan commitment with SunTrust Robinson Humphrey, Inc., as Arranger, and longer term financing for our planned acquisition of interests in GTN and Bison; - the performance of contractual obligations by customers of our pipeline systems; - the imposition of entity level taxation by states on partnerships; - · operating hazards, natural disasters, weather-related delays, casualty losses and other matters beyond our control; - our ability to control operating costs, including the operations of our pipeline systems; and - the general economic conditions in North America, which impact: - the debt and equity capital markets and our ability to access these markets at reasonable costs, including the refinancing of our senior revolving credit facility; - the overall demand for natural gas by end users; and - natural gas prices.
+- the regulatory, financing and construction risks related to construction of interstate natural gas pipelines and additional facilities; - our ability and that of our pipeline systems to identify and/or consummate expansion projects and other accretive growth opportunities; - the performance of contractual obligations by customers of our pipeline systems; - the imposition of entity level taxation by states on partnerships; - · operating hazards, natural disasters, weather-related delays, casualty losses and other matters beyond our control; - · our ability to control operating costs, including the operations of our pipeline systems; and - the general economic conditions in North America, which impact: - the debt and equity capital markets and our ability to access these markets at reasonable costs, including the refinancing of our senior revolving credit facility; - the overall demand for natural gas by end users; and - natural gas prices.